KDAL (AM): History

 In the beginning of the 2000s, Midwest acquired KDAL, KDAL-FM, KRBR-FM, WDSM, KTCO and KXTP in the Duluth/Superior market.
 KDAL would gain an additional sister station in the form of KQDS-FM in 2016, acquired by Midwest from Red Rock Radio.

 In 2022, Midwest Communications merged the news-talk programming of sister station WDSM into KDAL.
 Simultaneously, WDUL's sports-talk format was moved to WDSM.
 AM 710 is now branded as The Game with most programming originating from WRNW in Milwaukee.
-The 98.1 translator from WDSM moved to WDUL, which now airs a contemporary hit radio format as Hot 98.1.
+The 98.1 translator from WDSM moved to WDUL, which now airs an active rock format as 98X.

 On October 1, 2025, KDAL rebranded as "Nortland News Radio" and began simulcasting on KDAH in Nashwauk.

+In May of 2026, coinciding with the closure of CBS News Radio, KDAL became an NBC News Radio affiliate.